Digital puppetry: Machinima

+The late 1990s and early 2000s saw the democratization of real-time virtual performance through Machinima, which grew out of the demoscene of the 1980s.
+Rather than use expensive, proprietary systems, Machinima creators utilized 3D video game engines and consumer hardware (such as keyboards, mice, and game controllers) to manipulate in-game avatars as digital puppets, establishing an ultra low-cost alternative to traditional forms of animation.

+One of the earliest popular examples of using recorded gameplay to tell a story was Diary of a Camper (1996).
+A few years later Machinima would achieve broader pop culture success with series like Red vs. Blue (2003), which used the Halo video game engine, and was famously described by one prominent critic as "truly as sophisticated as Samuel Beckett".
+More recently, Machinima has been used by filmmakers to produce animated documentaries such as Grand Theft Hamlet (2024), which have been screened to critical acclaim at major film festivals and received numerous awards.

 Disney theme parks

 Walt Disney Imagineering has also been an important innovator in the field of digital puppetry, developing new technologies to enable visitors to Disney theme parks to interact with some of the company's famous animated characters.
 In 2004, they used digital puppetry techniques to create the Turtle Talk with Crush attractions at Epcot and Disney California Adventure.
 In the attraction, a hidden puppeteer performs and voices a digital puppet of Crush, the laid-back sea turtle from Finding Nemo, on a large rear-projection screen.
 To the audience, Crush appears to be swimming inside an aquarium and engages in unscripted, real-time conversations with theme park guests.

-Disney Imagineering continued its use of digital puppetry with the Monsters, Inc. Laugh Floor, a new attraction in Tomorrowland at Walt Disney World's Magic Kingdom, which opened in the spring of 2007.
-Guests temporarily enter the "monster world" introduced in Disney and Pixar's 2001 film, Monsters, Inc., where they are entertained by Mike Wazowski and other monster comedians who are attempting to capture laughter, which they convert to energy.
-Much like Turtle Talk, the puppeteers interact with guests in real time, just as a real-life comedian would interact with his/her audience.

-Disney also uses digital puppetry techniques in Stitch Encounter, which opened in 2006 at the Hong Kong Disneyland park.
-Disney has another version of the same attraction in Disneyland Paris called Stitch Live!

-Military Simulation & Training
+Disney continued to use digital puppetry techniques to create attractions like Stitch Encounter (2006), and Monsters, Inc. Laugh Floor (2007).
+New developments in real-time animation technology, like markerless motion capture, have enabled the creation of Disney character attractions like the award-winning Real-Time Rocket, in which improv actors interacted with audience members as Rocket Raccoon from Marvel's Guardians of the Galaxy franchise at Disney's D23 Expo in 2024.

+Military simulation and training

 Since 2014, the United States Army's Program Executive Office for Simulation, Training, Research, and Instrumentation (PEO STRI), a division of US Army Simulation and Training Technology Center (STTC), has been experimenting with digital puppetry as a method of teaching advanced situational awareness for infantry squads.
 A single improvisor using motion capture technology from Organic Motion Inc interacted with squads through the medium of several different life-sized avatars of varying ages and genders that were projected onto multiple walls throughout an urban operations training facility.
 The motion capture technology was paired with real-time voice shifting to achieve the effect.